duykhangpham201/NFT_web3_demo/README.md

   # NFT Minigame Demo

-  A mini turn-based NFT browser game project from buildspace.so
+  A NFT auto-generated collection project from buildspace.so